GBatriche/BatBot/README.md

-# BatBot - Document-Based AI Chatbot
+# BatBot - AI Chatbot

 A conversational AI chatbot built with Python using LangChain that can chat about content from websites, PDFs, and YouTube videos.